pelican-plugins/webring/README.md

 The maximum number of articles per feed.

 ```
-WEBRING_SUMMARY_LENGTH = 128
+WEBRING_SUMMARY_WORDS = 20
 ```
-The maximum length of post summaries.
+The maximum number of words of post summaries.
+If set to 0, truncation is disabled.

 ```
 WEBRING_CLEAN_SUMMARY_HTML = True